Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Experiments

-\textbf{Decoupled formulation makes multi-task learning easy.} {\mname} achieves best performance on both 2D spatial referring (see \cref{tab: referring}) and visual trace (see \cref{tab: 2D_trace}) benchmarks.
-While {\dname} focuses on 3D metric-grounded data (\eg, \textit{3D spatial referring and tracing}) without explicitly targeting 2D tasks, our decoupled point formulation enables seamless projection of {\dname} into the data formats required for such 2D tasks (see \cref{subsec: problem formulation}).
+\textbf{Decoupled formulation makes multi-task learning easy.} Our {\mname} achieves best performance on both 2D spatial referring (see \cref{tab: referring}) and visual trace (see \cref{tab: 2D_trace}) benchmarks.
+While {\dname} focuses on 3D metric-grounded data without explicitly targeting 2D tasks, our decoupled point formulation enables seamless projection of {\dname} into the data formats required for such 2D tasks (see \cref{subsec: problem formulation}).
 Moreover, in \cref{tab: ablation} (ID G \& H), modeling $(u, v, d)$ surpasses direct 3D $(x, y, z)$ modeling.
 We attribute this to \textbf{(1)} our dataset reuse via dimensionality reduction at various levels (\eg, 3D to 2D, point sequences to individual points), \textbf{(2)} stronger alignment with existing 2D datasets for co-training, thereby improving multi-task learning performance.